scaperoth/de-hours-with-experts/README.md

 # de-hours-with-experts
 Data Engineering Hours With Experts Coding Challenge!

+See Java, Scala or Python folders for answers in each language.

 ## Problem

 For a given number, return the next largest number that can be created by rearranging that number's digits.